DeShrike/IntMachine/README.md

 python Main.py programs/prog0.iasm --debug
 ```

-Running without the debugger currently just runs the program and exists.
-No output is generated.
+Running without the debugger currently just runs the program and shows the variables and their final value.

 ## TODO

 - Implement NOT
-- Implement CF
+- Implement/Fix CF and OF
-- Fix Indexed addressing mode
 - Check setting of CPU Flags
 - Test on Linux
 - Test on Mac